Personalize your DealNews Experience

 Can't afford a vacation?
 Treat your body to one instead.
 Deal sites Groupon and LivingSocial regularly list local offers for facials, massages, and other skin therapy packages with discounts as high as 60% off the original price.

 While you could invest in a set of dumbbells, some people need the extra incentive of a gym to work out.
 Fortunately, the next few months are a good time to join.
 During the spring months (when people are more likely to exercise outside), gyms offer promotions in an attempt to entice new members.
 Wait for a sunny streak in your local forecast, then head to your gym to haggle a cut-rate deal.
 That said, be sure to avoid the sneaky tricks many gyms use to hook less savvy customers into long, expensive contracts.

-Of course, The best exercise is the kind you enjoy.
-If you're not the type to workout at a gym, running is something you can do pretty much anywhere.
+Of course, the best exercise is the kind you enjoy.
+If you're not the type to work out at a gym, running is something you can do pretty much anywhere.
 Having the right equipment will definitely reduce your injuries, but it can get expensive.
 Check out our guide before you get kitted out.